mootools/mootools-more/README.md

 ### Changes

-#### Changese in MooTools More 1.3
+#### Changes in MooTools More 1.3

-* All the code of MooTools More uses MooTools Core 1.3
+* All the code of MooTools More now uses MooTools Core 1.3 internally.
 * Revised Fx.Reveal.
-Element.get('reveal', options) is not possible anymore (just like Fx.Tween and Fx.Morph in Core)
+Element getters don't accept options anymore, so Element.get('reveal', options) is not possible anymore (just like Fx.Tween and Fx.Morph in Core).
-* Moved Hash.js from Core to MooTools More which is not part of MooTools Core 1.3 (without compatibily layer) anymore.
+* Moved Hash.js from MooTools Core to MooTools More which is not part of MooTools Core 1.3 (without compatibily layer) anymore.
 * Changed Hash.Extras to Object.Extras.
-Hash.Extras however still exist for compatibility.
+However, Hash.Extras still exists for compatibility.
 * Removed Depender.
-* Added Events.Pseudos and Event.Pseudos to abstract Element.Delegation :relay and add :once events with Event(s).definePseudo
+* Added Events.Pseudos and Element.Event.Pseudos to abstract Element.Delegation :relay.
-* Element.Delegation will support the `mouseenter` and `mouseleave` events
+* Element.Delegation will support the `mouseenter` and `mouseleave` events.
+* Added `:once` pseudo for Events and Element.Event and `:keys` to Element.Event, both through the new Event(s).definePseudo.
-* Rewritten Request.JSPONP - the retries option has been removed.
+* Rewritten Request.JSONP, the retries option has been removed.
 * Log has been removed.
-Might be added to the force sometime.
+Might be added to the forge sometime.
-* Renamed MooTools.lang to Locale and rewrote it completely
+* Renamed MooTools.lang to Locale and rewrote it completely, plus a lot of translation additions and improvements.
+* There is built-in compatibility for all API improvements, except for Element.get not setting anymore.
+See [the Core wiki](http://github.com/mootools/mootools-core/wiki/Update-from-1.2-to-1.3) for compatibility for this.

 NOTE: none of the changes below are breaking changes.